GSA/MD-GitHub-Admin/README.md

 A repository can be made private if it contains information that legally cannot be made public.

 ## Our Team
 Our [team](https://github.com/orgs/GSA/teams/ogp-evidence-and-analysis) can give members [administrative, write, or read permissions](https://help.github.com/articles/managing-access-to-your-organization-s-repositories/).

-Even if you have `write` access into a repository, we strongly encourage the submission of pull requests for improvements or fixes.
+Even if you have `write` access into a repository, we strongly encourage the submission of pull requests for improvements or fixes as this providers other collaborators and opportunity to review/comment on your edits.

-Contractors or external government collaborators should only be added to teams with scoped write permissions to the respositories they're working on.
-They should never have administrative level rights.
-In order to separate out these permissions, create a team in the format of `projectname-admins` for government staff if necessary.

-Additional resources
-The GitHub Government Community
-GitHub Government Best Practices
-Amendment to GitHub Terms of Service Applicable to U.S. Federal Government Users

 ## README Template
 Two common ways to document a project are README files and wikis:
  - README files are a quick and simple way for other users to learn more about your work.
  - Wikis on GitHub help you present in-depth information about your project in a useful way.

-It’s a good idea to at least have a README on your project, because it’s the first thing many people will read when they first find your work.
+It’s a good idea to at least have a README on your project, because it’s the first thing many people will read when they first enter the repository.
 You're actually reading this repo's README right now!
 So, when you create a new repository, select “Initialize this repository with a README” unless you plan to import an existing repository.

 Within this repo, there's a [README-Template.MD](https://github.com/GSA/MD-GitHub-Admin/blob/master/README-Template.md) that you can use to help get you started.

-You can read more about creating a README or Wiki in the official GitHub documentation [here](https://guides.github.com/features/wikis/).
+You can read more about creating a README (or Wiki) in the official GitHub documentation [here](https://guides.github.com/features/wikis/).

 ## Contributing Template
-This doc codifies contributing guidelines.
-We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.
+If it's a public repository, it's a good idea to codify contributing guidelines.
+A common practice is to use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.
+With pull requests, it's easy to follow **the shared repository model**.

-However, given the the fact that our team is comprised of Feds and contractors, we specify two different contribution models:  **the fork and pull model** and **the shared repository model**.

-### The fork and pull model
-Non-GSA employees use the **the fork and pull model**.
-In the fork and pull model, anyone can fork an existing repository and push changes to their personal fork without needing access to the source repository.
-The changes can be pulled into the source repository by the project maintainer.
-When you open a pull request proposing changes from your fork's branch to a branch in the source (upstream) repository, you can allow anyone with push access to the upstream repository to make changes to your pull request.
-This model is popular with open source projects as it reduces the amount of friction for new contributors and allows people to work independently without upfront coordination.

 ### The shared repository model
 GSA employees can use the **the shared repository model**.
 In the shared repository model, collaborators are granted push access to a single shared repository and topic branches are created when changes need to be made.
 Pull requests are useful in this model as they initiate code review and general discussion about a set of changes before the changes are merged into the main development branch.

-[CONTRIBUTING.MD](https://github.com/GSA/MD-GitHub-Admin/blob/master/CONTRIBUTING.MD) describes more about both of these models.
+[CONTRIBUTING.MD](https://github.com/GSA/MD-GitHub-Admin/blob/master/CONTRIBUTING.MD) describes this model in greater detail.
 You can also read more about contributing guidelines in the official GitHub documentation [here](https://help.github.com/articles/setting-guidelines-for-repository-contributors/).

 ## Issue Template
 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
-They’re kind of like email—except they can be shared and discussed with the rest of your team.
+They’re kind of like email — except they can be shared and discussed with the rest of your team.
 Most software projects have a bug tracker of some kind.
 GitHub’s tracker is called Issues, and has its own section in every repository.

 Within this repo, there's an [ISSUE-Template.MD](https://github.com/GSA/MD-GitHub-Admin/blob/master/ISSUE-Template.md) file with a basic bug/enhancement template.
 You can use this to [populate your repo with a pre-built issue templates](https://help.github.com/articles/creating-issue-templates-for-your-repository/).
 Or you can create issue templates from within your repository using the [issue template builder](https://help.github.com/articles/about-issue-and-pull-request-templates/).
 Either way, these templates will be available for contributors to use when they open new issues in the repository.